-Ho: The type and condition of logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria are functions of government funding, and other factors.
-Such as the location of IDP camp, number of IDPs present in the camps, aid from the local and international NGOs, level of security, camp management, conflict severity, local government support, and environmental factors.
+Ho: The type and condition of logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria is not a function of government funding, location of IDP camp, number of IDPs, location of IDP camp, NGO and international aid, security, camp management, conflict severity, local government support, and environmental factors.

 A Chi-square test was conducted to examine the association between the type and condition of logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria in Table 4.
-The sample comprised 398 participants, and the test revealed a statistically significant relationship, χ^2 (20, N = 398) = 394.400, p < .01.
-Therefore, the hypothesis, stating there is significant association between the type and condition of logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria, was accepted.
+The sample comprised 398 participants, and the test revealed a statistically significant relationship, $\chi^2$ (20, N = 398) = 394.400, p < .01.
+Therefore, the null hypothesis, stating no significant association between the type and condition of logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria, was rejected.
 This outcome suggests a significant deviation between the observed and expected frequencies, indicating that the type and condition of logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria are not independent.
-For Instance The IDP camps located in the urban areas such as Abuja, FCT (New Kuchingoro IDP Camp, Area One IDP Camp); Makurdi (North Bank I, North Bank I and Agan), Jos (Zawan 'A'Tudun Wada - Kabong; Lafia